namboy94/gitlab-cloner/CONTRIBUTING.md

 **Style**

 We feel that a unified coding style is important, which is why we require a linter to be used.
-In this case **pep8** is used.
-Code must pass pep8's default tests.
+In this case **pycodestyle** is used.
+Code must pass pycodestyle's default tests.

 **Documentation**